ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - System updates should be installed on your machines

 ### Azure Blueprints
-- *can*
+- *can* orchestrates the deployment of various resource templates and other artifacts, such as:
     - define the set of standard Azure resources that your organization requires
     - deploy **resource groups** to newer subscriptions
-    - deploy **Role assignments** to newer subscriptions
+    - deploy **Role assignments** (RBAC) to newer subscriptions
     - deploy **Policy assignments** to newer subscriptions
-    - deploy **Azure Resource Manager** to newer subscriptions
+    - deploy **Azure Resource Manager** (ARM) templates to newer subscriptions
 - e.g.
     - define a blueprint that specifies that a certain resource lock must exist.
 Azure Blueprints can automatically replace the resource lock if that lock is removed.

-Azure Blueprints orchestrates the deployment of various resource templates and other artifacts, such as:
-- Role assignments (RBAC)
-- Policy assignments
-- Azure Resource Manager templates (ARM)
-- Resource groups

 implement by 3 steps:
 1. Create an Azure blueprint.
 1. Assign the blueprint.
 1. Track the blueprint assignments.

-blueprint artifacts - Each component in the blueprint definition is known as an artifact.
+**blueprint artifacts** - Each component in the blueprint definition is known as an artifact.

 ### Cloud Adoption Framework
 - provides you with proven guidance to help with your cloud adoption journey